 Captures the essence of pivotal events and individuals in nursing history

-Replete with concise and easy-to-read information, this resource captures the essence of pivotal events and individuals in nursing history that have driven the evolution of nursing from a “handmaiden” role to that of a key health professional.
-It distills important historical information—often neglected in today’s nursing programs—that fosters an understanding and appreciation of the issues that inform nursing practice today.
-Content is presented in an easy-access format consisting of short summaries and “Fast Facts in a Nutshell” identifying key points throughout each chapter.
-Interviews with prominent nursing historians add breadth and color to this review of nursing through the ages.
+Replete with concise and easy-to-read information, this resource captures the essence of pivotal events and individuals in nursing history who have driven the evolution of the nursing role from that of a "handmaiden" to a key health professional.
+It distills important historical information--often neglected in today's nursing programs--that fosters an understanding and appreciation of the issues that inform nursing practice today.
+Content is presented in an easy-access format consisting of short summaries and "Fast Facts in a Nutshell" that identify key points throughout each chapter.
+An introductory chapter featuring an interview with a prominent nursing historian adds breadth and color to this review of nursing through the ages.

-Incorporating a global perspective, each chapter highlights significant events during a particular era, as they affected the status of the nursing profession and the nursing role.
+Incorporating a global perspective, each chapter highlights significant events during a particular era as they affected the status of the nursing profession and the nursing role.
 Beginning with the pre-Nightingale period, the book addresses the role of the nurse before the advent of formal training programs.
-It continues with the contributions of Florence Nightingale, the early 1900s, and new developments in nursing including public health nursing and the impact of both world wars.
-The bulk of the book is comprised on an in-depth account of the tremendous growth and professional development in nursing during the past 100 years, addressing nursing theories and leaders, education, research professional organizations, and the future of nursing.
+It continues with the contributions of Florence Nightingale, the early 1900s, and new developments in nursing, including public health nursing and the impact of both world wars.
+The bulk of the book comprises an in-depth account of the tremendous growth and professional development in nursing during the past 100 years, addressing nursing theories and leaders, education, research, professional organizations, and the future of nursing.

 - Provides important historical content often neglected in today’s nursing programs

 - Delivers concise, easy-to-read information about important events and influential nursing luminaries

 - Describes how nurses have influenced health and wellness across the life spanHighlights key points with "Fast Facts in a Nutshell" boxes